Do you have a passion for the arts? Love to work with kids or maybe just love to volunteer? We want to hear from you!

 Telephone: (08) 9328 9666

-My volunteer role at the AWESOME Festival: Festival Assistant – Front of House
+My volunteer role at the AWESOME Festival: School Tour Guide, Festival Assistant and Front of House Assistant.

 A bit about myself: I am a performing artist.
 I love theatre that makes me feel things, and theatre that makes me laugh before making me cry.
 I like creating and making things.
 I am a WAAPA graduate, and am sometimes scared of birds.

-My volunteer role at the AWESOME Festival: Front of House Roles, when I can.
+My volunteer role at the AWESOME Festival: Front of House.
 I love greeting the audience as they come in, getting them excited and ready for the performance.
 (And of course I got to watch some incredible shows and help out some fabulous artists!)
 But I also love school’s week, leading the schools around all the creative activities, and working with other teaching artists is also really fun!

 My reason for volunteering: I started volunteering because I was really interested in making theatre for and with young people.
 It was a great opportunity to see some amazing children’s theatre, but more importantly, I got to watch the kids enjoy the shows!